by-jp/www.byjp.me/content/notes/twitter/21318371/index.md

 - imported
 - from-twitter
 ---
-near Ciudad Real - impressed trains are so good here\!
+near Ciudad Real - impressed trains are so good here!
 It's also a beautiful day.